in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 Lingering Inflammation or Recovery Stalls

-Most people expect their body to recover after an illness, injury, surgery, or period of intense stress.
-In many cases, healing follows a clear path: symptoms gradually improve, strength returns, and daily life feels manageable again.
+Most people expect recovery after an illness, injury, surgery, or period of intense stress to follow a steady path.
+Symptoms gradually improve, strength returns, and daily life becomes manageable again.

 Pain lingers.
-Energy doesn’t return.
-Inflammation feels “low-grade but constant.”
-Tests may not show anything alarming, yet the body doesn’t feel fully healed.
+Energy doesn't return.
+Recovery plateaus.
+Tests may not show anything concerning, yet the body still doesn't feel fully recovered.

 When Healing Slows or Gets Stuck